nodejs/node/doc/api.markdown

 ### Event:  'exit'

-`function (code) {} `
+`function (code, signal) {} `

-This event is emitted after the child process ends. `code` is the final exit code of the process.
+This event is emitted after the child process ends.
+If the process terminated normally, `code` is the final exit code of the process, otherwise `null`.
+If the process terminated due to receipt of a signal, `signal` is the string name of the signal, otherwise `null`.

 After this event is emitted, the `'output'` and `'error'` callbacks will no longer be made.

+See `waitpid(2)`

 ### child_process.spawn(command, args, env)